 The adjudicator having received all of the documents which the parties wish them to consider, can then determine whether they can make a decision, based on the documents only or whether there are issues of fact which would need to be considered at a meeting.

 If a meeting is required, depending upon the issues, the parties may have legal representation.
 The meeting is convened for the benefit of the adjudicator to understand all of the issues.

 6. Adjudication decision

 Essentially, a dispute which is adjudicated upon will result in an decision to one of the parties which will (in most cases) require a payment, therefore it is essential that you present the best possible case.

 The process itself is designed to be quick 28 days from the referral (or such period longer period as may be agreed by the referring party or both parties after the dispute has been referred).

 7. Temporarily binding / limited grounds to refuse to comply with adjudicator's award.

 The decision is “temporarily binding” i.e. you will have to comply with the Adjudicator’s Award.

-There are limited grounds to refuse to comply with the Adjudicator, if you feel that the Adjudicator has answered the wrong question or their are circumstances of bad faith.
+There are limited grounds to refuse to comply with the Adjudicator, if you feel that the Adjudicator has answered the wrong question or there are circumstances of bad faith.